THE LISBON CITY-REGION FOOD SYSTEM.

 DEVELOPING A FOOD PLANNING STRATEGY.

-A planning strategy that focuses on the food environment, food concerns and that acknowledges the interdependencies between "food" and other relevant policy domains is currently under development, in the framework of a so-called multi-stakeholder process.
+A Food Transition Strategy for the Lisbon Metropolitan Area (FTS – LMA) that focuses on the food environment, food concerns and that acknowledges the interdependencies between "food" and other relevant policy domains was approved in February 2025 by the Metropolitan Council and is now under development, in the framework of a so-called multi- stakeholder process.

-- supporting local food banks to improve the quality and diversity of food assistance,
+- promoting a food baskets interchange to improve the quality and diversity of food assistance and availability,

 - the development of new urban agriculture allotments,

-- supporting entrepreneurs in the area of food production, distribution, and
+- supporting entrepreneurs in the areas of food production, and distribution.

 QUICK FACTS: